chatcannon/fortran-array-utils/README.md

 The target use case for this module is reading in data from a file or files, where it is not known in advance how big the file is.
 It is assumed that reading the data is not time-critical, but that the data once read may be used in time-critical inner loops of the application.
-For this reason the code does more copying and reallocating than would be strictly necessary, in order to
+For this reason the code does more copying and reallocating than would be strictly necessary, so that normal allocatable arrays of the correct size are always used.

+N.B.
+The code generation requires python 2 and Cheetah.
+The 'generated' branch contains a pre-generated copy of array-utils.F90

     resize(array, {dimensions}, [fill])
 will resize `array` to `dimensions`, copying as much of the array as will fit inside the new dimensions and optionally filling any remaining space with `fill`